tobey3043/ck/day2/Readme.md

 Write your report in markdown.
 Link your figure into the report. (can be very short, but make sure to link the figure)

 ⚙️ Step 7:  Document your environment.
+Export your code to a requirements.txt file

-Create a Conda Environment or a venv
+Create a venv requirement.txt
-	1. Create an environment.yml file:

-name: student-env
-dependencies:
-  - python=3.11
-  - pandas
-  - matplotlib
-  - seaborn

-conda env create -f environment.yml conda activate student-env

-   2. Create a venv requirement.txt
+Step 8.
+Create a make file

 ✅ Step 8: Final Checklist
 	•	Project uses a clean and modular folder structure